davidgaofc/InstructGPT_Presentation/README.md

 ---
 ![InstructGPT](images/diagram.png)
 ### High Level - Step by Step
-1. The model is pretrained on a large dataset of text (This is what we have with GPT-3).
+1. The model is pretrained on a large dataset of text.
+(This is what we have with GPT-3.)
 2. The model is fine-tuned on a dataset of instructions and completions.
 (Bootstrapping Step)
 3. Create Reward Model:
     - For a subset of instructions, generate multiple completions using the fine-tuned model and have humans rank them.